jts272/hello-django/README.md

 We create a test class, which inherits `TestCase` from the defualt import.
 From here, we define functions with the standard `self.assert<Whatever>()` syntax.

+Classes that are being tested must also be imported, as shown in `test_forms.py`

+Run a specific test file with `python3 manage.py test <app>.tests_<module>`

+This can be further appended with the test class, then even further with the test function.
+This is done simply with dot notation.